Mindful-AI-Assistants/SumBot/README.md

 ## ⚙️ Installation

-Although SumBot FreeCode is designed to be a real-use solution without the need for direct coding, you may include a `requirements.txt` file and a `python run.py` script if you wish to use Python for managing integration or running automations in your project.
+Although SumBot FreeCode is designed to be a real-use solution without the need for direct coding, you may include a `requirements.txt` file and a `python-run.py` script if you wish to use Python for managing integration or running automations in your project.

 To set up **SumBot FreeCode**, follow these steps: